torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 accepting the offer, then rescinding if you find something better.
 I disagree with that approach.
 For one, it's a little unprofessional in my view.
-Companies may be massive machines worth billions of dollars, but you are screwing over your recruiter.
+Companies may be massive machines worth billions of dollars, but you are screwing over your recruiter, who is just a person.
 But also that strategy can backfire as some companies may or may not remember your rescinding.
 Plus if you're rescinding Amazon to take Google, does it really matter that much?

 So yeah, there's not a great answer to this issue.
 Just make your choices and try to not look back[^1].